Summary: Top 9 Technology Breakthroughs of 2019

 Summary: Top 9 Technology Breakthroughs of 2019 Summary: Top 9 Technology Breakthroughs of 2019

-Thanks to eBPF, the kernel now reports the occurrence of events that can be partially processed outside the kernel - the interface allows you to safely and efficiently interact with the kernel from userspace and extend and supplement the functionality of the Linux kernel, bypassing the all-seeing eye of Linus Torvalds.
+With eBPF, the kernel now reports events that can be partially handled outside the kernel—the interface makes it possible to safely and efficiently interact with the kernel from userspace and extend and complement kernel functionality.
+Linux, bypassing the all-seeing eye of Linus Torvalds.

-Before eBPF, developing programs that were closely related to interacting with the Linux kernel was a difficult story - creating things like drivers for not very fast devices and interfaces for file systems in userspace required going through a formal review procedure by experienced Linux kernel developers.
+Before eBPF, the development of programs whose activities are closely related to interaction with the kernel Linux was a complicated story—creating things like drivers for slow devices and interfaces for file systems in userspace required a formal review process by experienced kernel developers.
+Linux.

 The advent of the eBPF interface greatly simplified the process of writing such programs - the entry threshold has decreased, there will be more developers, and the community will come to life again.